Assistant Professor of Music

 Phone: (712) 722-6202

-My classes at Dordt College primarily consist of examining music academically--analytically, historically, and culturally.
+My classes at Dordt College engage music analytically, historically, and culturally.
 Considered broadly, my work compliments private voice lessons and orchestra rehearsal by expanding how students understand and communicate about music.
-In all classes, my goal is to keep topics rooted in useful, real-life experience.
-For example, in the four-semester music theory sequence students use computer notation programs to compose projects ranging from 12-bar blues to film scores.
-In music history, students present semester long research projects and perform period compositions.
-And in our class on non-Western music, students engage the music of China, India, and the African continent in addition to experiences performing a Javanese gamelan.
+My goal is to keep topics rooted in useful, real-life experience.
+For example, in our four-semester music theory sequence, students use computer notation programs to compose projects ranging from twelve-bar blues to film scores.
+In music history, students present semester-long research projects and perform period compositions.
+And, in our class on world music cultures, students engage the music of China, India, and the African continent, in addition to experiences performing a Javanese gamelan.

 I believe that pursuing my own research projects strengthens my work in the classroom.
-My interests include music studied as a liberal art in Antiquity through the Middle Ages, music and media, and the history and philosophy of church music.
-I've enjoyed opportunities to conduct research in the Library of Congress in Washington, DC, the New York Philharmonic Archive in New York City, the National Library and Archives of Canada in Ottawa, and the Bavarian Academy of Sciences and Humanities and Bavarian State Library in Munich, Germany.
-In all my projects and teaching I hope to model for my students a diligent and honest scholar who constantly asks, "How does this study contribute to Christ-centered renewal in all areas of contemporary life?"
+My interests include music studied as a liberal art in Antiquity through the Middle Ages, music and media, and music comedians.
+I've enjoyed opportunities to conduct research in the Library of Congress, the New York Philharmonic Archive, the National Library and Archives of Canada, and the Bavarian Academy of Sciences and Humanities and Bavarian State Library in Munich, Germany.

 M.Mus., Historical Musicology, Florida State University